How to Become a Pediatric Nurse

 Whether becoming a peds nurse has been your lifelong dream, or you're newly considering the profession, you'll find that the effort it takes to enter this rewarding specialty is well worth it.
 You have several options to become a peds nurse.
 However, many nurses start by pursuing a BSN or a Master of Science in Nursing (MSN) degree.

 Step One: Become an RN

-Once you become a practicing RN, you can seek out positions that will give you experience in pediatrics.
-This can help you decide whether to pursue the specialty and earn additional certifications.
+Once you become a practicing RN, you can seek positions that will give you experience in pediatrics.
+This can help you decide whether the specialty suits you and earn additional certifications.

 See our Nurse Practitioner Guide for more details on this career path.